-The wharncliffe knife blade features a thick blade, a straight edge, and a dull back with a gradual curve.
+The wharncliffe knife blade shape features a thick blade, a straight edge, and a dull back with a gradual curve.
 Similar to the sheepsfoot blade, the back of the knife curves downward, but it has a gentler curve, rather than a sudden curve at the end.

-It was originally used by sailors, since it’s easier to use in unstable conditions on the sea.
+This blade shape was originally used by sailors, since it’s easier to use in unstable conditions on the sea.
 It’s still used today for slicing.
 The dull back makes it easy and safe to use and control, and the thick blade gives the knife strength.
 The lack of a sharp point protects you from accidental punctures, though it also eliminates the ability to pierce or penetrate.